1st April 1945

-Whilst pockets of resistance did spring up, mainly small bands of remaining SS troops and the odd group of die-hard Nazis, there was no stomach left in the defeated German people for more violence, and Operation Werwolf proved to be far more effective as a propaganda tool than it ever did as a viable military campaign.
+Whilst pockets of resistance did spring up, mainly small bands of remaining SS troops and the odd group of die-hard Nazis, the defeated people of Germany lacked the stomach for more violence, and Operation Werwolf proved to be far more effective as a propaganda tool than it ever did as a viable military campaign.

 The name Werwolf is taken from the 1910 novel Der Wehrwolf by Herman Lönns, a favourite text of the Nazi Party owing to the fact that its words could be framed in the context of a particularly rabid form of patriotism.
 The novel itself makes no mention of shapeshifting or lycanthropy, although it is easy to imagine Nazi top brass envisioning with a smile legion upon legion of lupine warriors resisting the Allied advance.

 The station ceased to broadcast after a few weeks, and Radio Werwolf fell silent.

 Twelve months later, with the Führer dead and the war over, Germany’s capital, Berlin, found itself well within the grip of the Allied Forces.

 3rd April 1945

-A young US serviceman named Aloysius ‘Louis’ Blair, stationed in the west of the city, uses a day’s leave to take a stroll through the Grunewald Forest with a fellow soldier.
-Private Blair’s journal, kindly donated by his granddaughter, reveals in a cramped scrawl that he and his companion elect to spend that particular morning strolling through the conifer and birch trees of the woods.
-Come noon, they settle down in a glade to partake of a spot of lunch, a cigarette or two, and a nip from the bottle of brandy Private Blair’s colleague has ‘liberated’ from a black market profiteer.
+A young US serviceman named Aloysius ‘Louis’ Blair, stationed in the west of the city, used a day’s leave to take a stroll through the Grunewald Forest with a fellow soldier.
+Private Blair’s journal, kindly donated by his granddaughter, reveals in a cramped scrawl that he and his companion elected to spend that particular morning strolling through the conifer and birch trees of the woods.
+Come noon, they settled down in a glade to partake of a spot of lunch, a cigarette or two, and a nip from the bottle of brandy Private Blair’s colleague has ‘liberated’ from a black market profiteer.

-All is calm in the forest.
-And it is in the calmest moments that fate tends to play her hand.
+All was calm in the forest.
+And yet it is in the calmest moments that fate tends to play her hand.

-Through a haze of cigarette smoke, a small flash of sunlight glints off of something in the distance, deeper into the woods.
+Through a haze of cigarette smoke, a small flash of sunlight glinted off of something in the distance, deeper into the woods.